pMarcin757/Pac-Man-Exercise/README.md

 1. Click "Add PacMan" to add a PacMan to the screen.
 2. Click "Start Game" to move the PacMen around the screen.
 3. Watch the PacMen move.

+Future Improvements:
+1. Everytime the "Add PacMan" button is clicked, the PacMan will change colors randomly.
+2. When you click the "Start Game" have the PacMen move in a synchronous movement to create an pattern.